endormi/conferences/README.md

 2020
 </h2>

-Conferences & Seminars | Location | Date
+Conferences & Webinars | Location | Date
 -----------|------|----------
-Talk by Burr Sutter - Director, Developer Experience, Red Hat - 9 steps to awesome with Kubernetes | Remote | 25.2 Talk by Mikko Hyppönen - CRO, F-Secure - Cyber Security and COVID-19 | Remote | 1.4
+Talk by Burr Sutter - Director, Developer Experience at Red Hat - 9 steps to awesome with Kubernetes | Remote | 25.2 Talk by Mikko Hyppönen - CRO at F-Secure - Cyber Security and COVID-19 | Remote | 1.4
 FREE Online DevOps + JS Conference by Geekle | Remote | 2.4
 VirSecCon 2020 | Remote | 4.4
 Talk by Dom Hazael-Massieux - W3C Staff - What’s new in Web Standards? - Hosted by Samsung | Remote | 9.4